Isaac Newton: Mathematics

 Newton had been reluctant to publish his calculus because he feared controversy and criticism.
 He was close to the Swiss mathematician Nicolas Fatio de Duillier.
 In 1691, Duillier started to write a new version of Newton's Principia, and corresponded with Leibniz.
 In 1693, the relationship between Duillier and Newton deteriorated and the book was never completed.
 Starting in 1699, Duillier accused Leibniz of plagiarism.
-Mathematician John Keill accused Leibniz of plagiarism in 1708 in the Royal Society journal, thereby deteriorating the situation even more.
+The mathematician John Keill accused Leibniz of plagiarism in 1708 in the Royal Society journal, thereby deteriorating the situation even more.
 The dispute then broke out in full force in 1711 when the Royal Society proclaimed in a study that it was Newton who was the true discoverer and labelled Leibniz a fraud; it was later found that Newton wrote the study's concluding remarks on Leibniz.
 Thus began the bitter controversy which marred the lives of both men until Leibniz's death in 1716.